mariohamann/tailwindcss-var/README.md

 }
 ```

-If have other color definitions you want to use with variables, just extend the `var`-definitions in your theme e. g.:
+If have other color definitions you want to use with variables, just extend the `$color`-definitions in your theme e. g.:

 ```js
 {